Job in rabbinic literature: His life

 Levi b.
 Laḥma also held that Job lived in the time of Moses, by whom the Book of Job was written.
 Some of the rabbis even declare that the one servant of Pharaoh who feared the word of God (Exodus 9:20) was Job.
-Raba, specifying the time more accurately, said Job lived in the time of the spies who were sent by Moses to explore the land of Canaan.
+Raba, specifying the time more accurately, said Job lived in the time of the spies who Moses sent to explore the land of Canaan.
 According to these rabbis, Job was a Gentile—an opinion which is elsewhere expressed more fully, in that Job is said to have been a pious Gentile or one of the prophets of the Gentiles.

 Other tannaim place Job variously in the reign of Saba, in that of the Chaldeans, and in that of Ahasuerus.
-R. Johanan and R. Eleazar both declared that Job was one of those who returned from the Captivity and that his bet ha-midrash was at Tiberias.
-It is said in Bava Batra that these tannaim necessarily considered Job an Israelite; but R. Chananel ben Chushiel has in his text, "All the Tannaim and Amoraim, with the exception of the one who placed Job in the time of Jacob, were of the opinion that Job was an Israelite".
+R. Johanan and R. Eleazar declared that Job was one of those who returned from the Captivity and that his bet ha-midrash was at Tiberias.
+It is said in Bava Batra that these tannaim necessarily considered Job an Israelite; but R. Chananel ben Chushiel has in his text, "All the Tannaim and Amoraim, with the exception of the one who placed Job in the time of Jacob, thought that Job was an Israelite".

 Job's prosperity is thus described: Samuel bar Isaac said: "He who received a prutah from Job prospered in his affairs."
-Jose bar Hanina inferred from Job 1:10 that Job's goats could kill wolves; and R. Johanan inferred from Job 1:14 that God gave Job a foretaste of the bliss of paradise.
+Jose bar Hanina inferred from Job 1:10 that Job's goats could kill wolves, and R. Johanan inferred from Job 1:14 that God gave Job a foretaste of the bliss of paradise.
 Satan, seeing Job's extraordinary prosperity, was filled with envy and therefore began in the councils of heaven to disparage Job's piety.

 It was said that Job lived 210 years; this is inferred from Job 42:16, where it is said that he lived 140 years after his recovery.
-It is said also that the whole world mourned Job's death.
+It is also said that the whole world mourned Job's death.